Skip to main content

 The Principle of Functional Limitation

-The system of is designed to address the practical impact of a medical condition on your ability to perform a task.
+The system of reasonable accommodation is designed to address the practical impact of a medical condition on your ability to perform a task.
 It centers on the concept of a “functional limitation.”
 This is the key that unlocks the entire process without requiring you to hand over your diagnosis.

 A functional limitation is a specific, observable difficulty created by your underlying health status.
 For instance, a wellness program’s requirement for early morning, high-intensity exercise could directly conflict with the cortisol awakening response in an individual with hypothalamic-pituitary-adrenal (HPA) axis dysregulation.